omerozerr/brusselsv2/README.md

 ## Overview

-Welcome to our decentralized freelancing platform, designed to bridge the gap between Web2 clients and Web3 freelancers.
+Welcome to our Threer, designed to bridge the gap between Web2 clients and Web3 freelancers.
 This project, akin to Upwork, leverages blockchain technology to offer a more secure, transparent, and efficient freelancing environment.
 With features like Wallet Connect's social login and Talent Protocol Passport, we ensure a seamless onboarding experience and fair evaluation for all users.

 ## Problem Statement